FarhadIbrahimov/W12Day2HW/README.md

 ### Setting up the Server

-_Set up your Express server to listen on a specific port and handle routes._
+_Set up your Express server to listen on a specific port and handle routes:_

 ```js
 // server.js